jennymarin1989/Test-automation-Cucumber-Cypress-Gherkin/README.md

 ## Approach

 The main goal of this project is to practice the implementation of Behaviour Driven Development on test automation using tools like Cypress, Cucumber and Gherkin.
-This approach will allow to write test specifications in a human-redable way utilising 'Gherkin' syntax and allowing 'Cucumber' to read those specifications and validates the specific software functionality.
-In this case, the sauce demo website was used to create test cases.
+This approach will allow to write test specifications in a human-redable way utilising 'Gherkin' syntax and allowing 'Cucumber' to read those specifications and validate the software functionality.
+In this case, automated tests were created to review the functionality of main fetures in Saucedemo website.

+Features to test:

+- Log in
+- Main products page
+- Product detail
+- Shopping cart
+- Checkout

 The implementation of CI/CD was included too, utilising tools like Github Actions, enabling to set up automated workflows to build, test, and deploy code when specific events occur in GitHub repository.
+Tags were added to run @smoke tests, @regression and @åfeature tests when pushing a code update in Github

 ## Smoke Testing Job result